So Proudly We Hail!: Plot

 The film begins with a group of several nurses arriving in Australia, having been some of the few evacuated before the Japanese captured their base.
-One of them is Janet "Davey" Davidson, who wanted to stay and fainted at the start of the evacuation and remains in a coma.
+One of them is Lt.
+Janet "Davey" Davidson, who wanted to stay and fainted at the start of the evacuation and remains in a coma.
 An officer asks the other nurses to describe their journey up to that point, beginning a flashback.

-The flashback begins in California, as the girls prepare to set off for the Philippines.
-Joan, another nurse, is revealed to have two fiancés because she cannot say no to a man.
+The flashback begins in California, as the girls prepare to set off for Hawaii.
+Davey is the kind, but strictly professional leader of the nurses unit.
+Lt.
+Joan O'Doul, another nurse, is revealed to have two fiancés because she cannot say no to a man.
 Davey covers for her by stopping the two from figuring out her relationship, and the nurses quickly get on the boat.
-The war begins as they go to Hawaii, and the boat is rerouted to the Philippines.
-One of the boats in the convoy is also sunk, with survivors being taken aboard the nurse's boat.
-One is Olivia, who is very rude and uncaring towards her fellow nurses.
-On the boat Davey meets John Summers, a soldier who she initially dislikes.
-They come to like one another over time.
-Joan meets a man called Kansas, a marine who initially seems nervous.
-The ship has a party to celebrate Christmas, where Joan and Kansas dance as well as Davey and John.
-After a fight, Olivia reveals she was supposed to get married that day.
-However, her husband was killed in the Attack on Pearl Harbor.
+While en route, the Japanese bomb Pearl Harbor and the boat is rerouted to the Philippines.
+The survivors of another boat in the convoy board the nurses boat.
+One of the survivors, nurse Olivia D'Arcy, quickly irritates the other nurses due to her rude and uncaring attitude.
+Davey also takes an initial disliking to one of the soldiers, John Summers, but the two come to like one another over time.
+Joan earns the affection of a nervous marine named Kansas, whom she playfully teases.

+At Christmas, the soldiers and nurses hold a festive party to celebrate.
+Davey dances with John, while Joan gives into the advances of Kansas.
+While helping Joan and Davey get ready for the party, another nurse named Rosemary finds a necklace that belongs to Olivia.
+Joan and Olivia get into a fight, after which Olivia refuses to go to the party.
+After the party, Olivia reveals that she was to marry her fiancé on Christmas leave, but he was killed in the attack on Pearl Harbor; she watched him die.
 Since then, she has sworn to kill as many Japanese as possible.

-Eventually, the ship arrives in the Philippines.
-Manila has been declared an open city, so it goes to Bataan instead.
-The nurses do their best to heal their patients, but supplies run low there.
-Joan takes a liking to the Filipino children in the base, while Davey does the best of anyone.
+As the ship approaches the Philippines, Manila is declared an open city and is again rerouted to land at a base in Bataan.
+Joan takes a liking to the Filipino children at the base, while Davey works with Capt.
+"Ma" McGregor to keep up with the large amounts of wounded and casualties amidst a lack of supplies.
 Olivia initially takes up the job of taking care of wounded Japanese POWs, but she cannot bring herself to kill even one.
-At the base John and Davey reunite and kiss.
-However, the base eventually has to be evacuated as the Japanese advance.
+However, she and Davey begin to develop a more positive working relationship.
+Davey is reunited with John, where their romance solidifies before he is ordered elsewhere.
+The base eventually has to be evacuated as the Japanese advance.
 Olivia sacrifices herself to ensure the other nurses escape by suicide bombing the approaching enemies with a grenade.